Sällskapet (club): Clubhouse

 On 31 March 1870 Sällskapet relocated into a new purpose-built clubhouse in central Stockholm, on the opposite bank of the river from the Swedish Parliament and the Royal Palace.
 The Club remains at this location, No 7 Arsenalsgatan, to the present day.
-The architect was Johan Fredrik Åbom a leading proponent of his art in mid-nineteenth century Stockholm. Åbom had also designed the world-renowned Hotel Rydberg (where the Club then met), whose banqueting hall was considered one of the greatest architectural triumphs of nineteenth century Stockholm, and which gave its name to the now classical Swedish dish "Biff Rydberg".
+The architect was Johan Fredrik Åbom, a leading proponent of his art in mid-nineteenth century Stockholm. Åbom had also designed the world-renowned Hotel Rydberg (where the Club then met), whose banqueting hall was considered one of the greatest architectural triumphs of nineteenth century Stockholm, and which gave its name to the now classical Swedish dish "Biff Rydberg".
 The members commissioned Åbom to construct a clubhouse including an exact replica of the Hotel Rydberg banqueting hall.
 As the hotel no longer exists, the main dining room at Sällskapet is the only place where Biff Rydberg may be eaten in its original setting.

 Membership

 Membership of Sällskapet is limited to 2,000, and there are more applications for membership than available places.
-The King of Sweden King Carl XVI Gustaf is a club member and patron of the club.
-Prince Carl Philip, Duke of Värmland is an honorary member.
+The king of Sweden, Carl XVI Gustaf, is a club member and patron of the club whilst Prince Carl Philip, Duke of Värmland is an honorary member.
 The club's membership is male only, although members may bring female guests into the clubhouse daily after 3 pm.
 Children aged 12 or above may visit the Club accompanied by their parents, boys all day, and girls after 3 pm.